Flotomate/product_docs/source/contract-management/working-on-a-contract.rst

         :align: center
         :alt: figure 26

-  Based on the selected Asset class the list area is populated.
+  Based on the selected Asset class, the list area is populated.

   The search bar supports the Advance Search feature where you can use search options and keywords to create a filter.
   Learn how to use the :ref:`search bar<am-using-search-bar>`.